 Humans are Born in Sin

-Found in Christianity, this belief mainly implies that humans are mortals and proned to sin as a result of Adam’s disobedience in Eden regarding the forbidden fruit.
+Found in Christianity, this belief mainly implies that humans are mortals and prone to sin as a result of Adam’s disobedience in Eden regarding the forbidden fruit.
 He fell into temptation and that caused his descendants to inherit the sinful and mortal nature.
 Now I believe this is a pretty bad start in life.
-Considering the fact that from the beginning you are not worthy of your ‘father’s’ love, you carry a guilt that is not yours and have to redeem yourself for something you can’t quite put your finger on, that cannot be the happiest way to start your journey into this world.
+Considering the fact that from the beginning you are not worthy of your ‘father’s’ love, you carry guilt that is not yours and have to redeem yourself for something you can’t quite put your finger on, that cannot be the happiest way to start your journey into this world.
 It makes the individual start with a rather bad image of himself and before him lays the task of gaining value in the eyes of the ‘father’, others and himself.

 Why would a loving God let His subjects deal with this kind of issue?
 Why start in a maze?
 Why start with a challenge?
-Why doesn’t anyone stand a chance to be innocent in the eyes of God unless they sacrifice their entire lives to the task of cleaning themselves spiritually.
+Why doesn’t anyone stand a chance to be innocent in the eyes of God unless they sacrifice their entire lives to the task of cleaning themselves spiritually?
 And then, maybe, just maybe, they stand a chance to be accepted (and saved from mortality) by the father.

 Why would one even want to gain the love of such a father, I don’t quite understand.
 Mortal parents seem to be better at implementing the ‘unconditional love’ concept.
 From this perspective, they also seem to have happier children.